HW71/ManagedOpenSSL.net/README.md

 In your .NET project, add a reference to the `ManagedOpenSsl.dll` assembly.

+If you're having trouble with the native library being loaded under mono, try using MONO_LOG_LEVEL=debug when invoking mono.

 ### Documentation

 Take a look at the low-level C API [documentation](https://www.openssl.org/docs).
 Additionally take a look at the [installation notes](INSTALL).